 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Langston has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Langston has few renters and college students.
 But the biggest reason it is quieter in Langston than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Langston may be for you.

-Langston is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Langston doesn't have a public transportation system that people use for their commute.

 The people who call Langston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Langston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Langston include English, German, Scottish, Scots-Irish, and Hungarian.
+Important ancestries of people in Langston include Irish, English, German, Scottish, and Scots-Irish.

 The most common language spoken in Langston is English.
 Other important languages spoken here include Italian and French.